Total Cost of Ownership (TCO) reveals the true cost of digital signage —

 | Cost Item | SpinetiX | Budget HW Player | PC-Based (SW) | Raspberry Pi |

-* Estimates based on typical enterprise deployments.
+* Relative comparisons based on typical enterprise deployments.
 Actual costs vary by region, scale, and requirements.
+Contact your SpinetiX distributor for project-specific pricing.
 Content creation costs are excluded as they're platform-independent.

 ROI Drivers

 - Retail: Digital signage increases sales by 15–30% at the point of purchase (industry research).
-A $100/month per-screen revenue increase easily justifies $25/month TCO.
+Even modest revenue uplift per screen easily justifies the monthly TCO.

-- Print replacement: A single screen replacing weekly poster printing saves $200–500/year in print costs alone.
+- Print replacement: A single screen replacing weekly poster printing delivers significant annual savings in print costs alone.

-- Advertising revenue: Screens in high-traffic areas generate $50–500/month in advertising income from third-party ads.
+- Advertising revenue: Screens in high-traffic areas generate substantial monthly advertising income from third-party ads.

 - Reduced perceived wait time: Queue displays reduce perceived wait time by 35%, improving customer satisfaction scores.